-This article will answer some frequently asked questions about NBN™ Fibre Phone, which is no longer sold as of 23 August 2017.
-This product is still available for iiNet Business customers.
+This article will answer some frequently asked questions about NBN™ Fibre Phone, which is only available to select customers of 23 August 2017.

 iiNet's first generation of Fibre Phone is not a Home Phone (PSTN) equivalent service.
 It can be likened to an "enhanced Netphone" service with all of the call features of Netphone.